 Bob Witter is the host of The Mix, Sunday evenings from 6-8 pm.
 Bob is a long-time resident of New Mexico and is a graduate of NMSU.
 While at NMSU, Bob joined KRWG-AM and FM as a DJ and also served as sports director.
 He mostly enjoyed broadcasting Aggie basketball games.

 Bob’s career started as an engineer with electric utilities, then evolved into a consulting practice.
 He became a nationally-known forensic engineer and instructor of utility codes.
 While living in the Jemez Mountains, Bob was a firefighter, Battalion Chief and EMT for the Sandoval County Fire Department (District 5).
 He and his wife, Kathy, moved from Jemez to Bernalillo in 2013.
 Join Bob on Sunday evenings for two hours of oldies rock ‘n roll, big band music and doo wop.
 And maybe a few surprises here and there.

 On the air on Mondays from 3 pm to 5 pm with Indigenous Brilliance, contemporary Native American music, is Lyle Toledo Yazzie.
-Lyle is a former Park Ranger and sales clerk at Hubbell Trading Post National Historic Site and now calls Placitas home where he creates a line of jewelry exhibited across the world as well as in prestigious shows like IFAM and The Heard Museum's Indian Market.
+Lyle is a former Park Ranger and sales clerk at Hubbell Trading Post National Historic Site and now calls Placitas home where he creates a line of jewelry exhibited across the world as well as in prestigious shows like IFAM.
 We appreciate his bringing the Diné perspective to our KUPR listening audience and also learning that he is every bit as much at home with Rock and Roll as Native American music.